-We do not insure your contents and we encourage you to arrange suitable insurance for your contents and belongings from things like accidental damage and theft.
+We do not insure your contents, and we encourage you to arrange suitable insurance for your contents and belongings from perils such as accidental damage and escape of water.

 Service charges

 Service charges are payments made by you which contribute to the maintenance of the communal areas of your apartment block and neighbourhood facilities.
 Moat does not make profit from service charges; the purpose of a service charge is to make sure that we can provide you and your neighbours with a clean and pleasant environment in which to live.